yuleiqin/fantastic-data-engineering/README.md

 ### LLM Instruction Fine-tuning and Aligning🛟

-- [Alpagasus: Training a better alpaca with fewer data](https://arxiv.org/pdf/2307.08701) - It is surprisingly easy and effective to employ strongger models (e.g., GPT3.5, GPT4) to directly score datapoints in terms of helpfulness and accuracy. **Note that coding datasets might not be fairly scored due to their nature.**

-- [Instruction mining: High-quality instruction data selection for large language models](https://arxiv.org/pdf/2307.06290) - The loss of the base model on dev and test sets can be viewed as a proxy for measuring the quality of datasets.
-To avoid the high-cost of retraining and evaluation of base models, one efficient way is to directly estimate the loss of the model for each datapoint based on linear regression with quality indicators (e.g., input length, output length, reward score, perplexity, MTLD, KNN-i, and uni-eval metrics).

 - [Openassistant conversations-democratizing large language model alignment](https://proceedings.neurips.cc/paper_files/paper/2023/file/949f0f8f32267d297c2d4e3ee10a2e7e-Paper-Datasets_and_Benchmarks.pdf) - Each example following the **conversation tree** structure is collected and annotated with human.
 Dataset pruning is performed with human preference (e.g., creativity, quality, humor, helpfulness, violence, rudeness).

 - [Towards a Unified Multi-Dimensional Evaluator for Text Generation](https://arxiv.org/pdf/2210.07197) - The evaluation on text corpus can be explained via **naturalness**, **coherence**, and **understandability**.

-- [Rethinking the Instruction Quality: LIFT is What You Need](https://arxiv.org/pdf/2312.11508) - The pipeline of **expansion first and compression next** enhances both the diversity and quality of the original dataset.
-Data expansion is performed by GPT4 rewriting (depth, breath, CoT).
-Diversity is defined via PCA where samples of top-row variances are kept for diversity.
-Quality is measured by GPT4 direct scoring.

 - [Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning](https://arxiv.org/pdf/2305.09246) - One most cost-efficient way to perform instruction fine-tuning is simply choose the datapoints that highly resemble the downstream datapoints with limited instruction formats.
 The pipeline of the data pruning consists of **embedding encoding and projecting**, **clustering**, **sampling**, and **model training and infering**.
 Especially, the sampling by diversity is often adopted as an effective coreset sampling method.

-- [Automated data curation for robust language model fine-tuning](https://arxiv.org/pdf/2403.12776) - The pipeline of auto-cleaning instruction datasets consists of **auto-filter** and **auto-correct**.
-High-confident samples are first selected via the BSDetector to fine-tune a LLM.
-Then, candidate generated answers are inferred for all in-confident samples using the fine-tuned LLM.
-Finally, preference scoring between the original ground-truth answer and the generated answers are obtained using a base model where highly-confident generated answers are kept as the **corrected** answers.

 - [Technical Report: Competition Solution For BetterMixture](https://arxiv.org/pdf/2403.13233) - Giver existing popular open-sourced datasets and the training budget (e.g., number of maximum training tokens), the best option to mix datasets for downstream performance lies in the details of filtering and balancing different datapoints.
 The entire pipeline includes deduplication (exact match), quality thresholding (language identification, perplexity, IFD scoring and voting), and diversity selection (kcenter-greedy sampling).

 - [Exploring Learning Complexity for Downstream Data Pruning](https://arxiv.org/pdf/2402.05356) - The learning complexity of datapoints iss defined as the averaged prediction confidence of subnets with different capacity (predicted label consistency between kNN samples for classification and the sum of perplexity reciprocal for regression).
 The principle of pruning is keeping the easy and diverse samples.

-- [Balanced Data Sampling for Language Model Training with Clustering](https://arxiv.org/pdf/2402.14526) - Cluster first, then uniformly sample datapoints from each cluster until exhaustion.

-- [What makes good data for alignment? a comprehensive study of automatic data selection in instruction tuning](https://arxiv.org/pdf/2312.15685) - Datasets can be measured from three dimensions: complexity, quality, and diversity.
-A dataset is obtained by first performing **evolution on instruction complexity and response quality** of datasets via Evo-Instruct, respectively on each sample and rank these variants from high to low.
-Subsequently, diversity is considered where newly added samples should share low similarity with the existing dataset.

 - [Superfiltering: Weak-to-Strong Data Filtering for Fast Instruction-Tuning](https://arxiv.org/pdf/2402.00530) - A small model (GPT2-125m) can be used to filter instruction-tuningdatasets for training a much larger and stronger model.
 Specifically, the perplexity and IFD scores of a datapoint from small language models are highly correlated with those from a LLM.
 Samples with top-k IFD scores (IFD score<1) are chosen for dataset reduction.